 \end{enumerate}

-Some systems try to perform music notations in a non-robotic way in a general sense, without a certain style in mind.
-These systems has been employed in music typesetting softwares, like Finale \cite{finale} and Sibelius \cite{sibelius}, to play the notation expressively.
-Most systems will implicitly include this goal.
+Some systems try to perform music notations in a humanic way in a general sense, without a certain style in mind.
+These systems have been employed in music typesetting softwares, like Finale \cite{finale} and Sibelius \cite{sibelius}, to play the staff expressively.
+Most systems also implicitly include this capability.

-Systems that are designed to reproduce certain human performance or style are usually designed and trained using a particular performer's recordings.
+Systems that are designed to reproduce certain humanic performance or style are usually designed and trained using a particular performer's recordings.
 One commercial example is the Zenph re-performance CD \cite{zenph}.
-This CD contains music performed by an expressive performance model of Rachimaninov's style, but Rachimaninov had never recorded these pieces in his lifetime.
+This CD contains music performed by an expressive performance model of Rachimaninov's style, while Rachimaninov had never recorded these pieces in his lifetime.

 Accompaniment systems try to render expressive music that act as an accompaniment for a human performance.
-The challenge is that the system must be able to track the progress of a human performance and adaptively render the accompaniment in real-time.
+The challenge is that the system must be able to track the progress of the human performance and adaptively render the accompaniment in real-time.
 One commercial example is Cadenza \cite{cadenza}, using the technology created by Christopher Raphel.
 It can track the soloist's performance and play the accompaniment orchestral part accordingly.

 Another goal is to validate musicological theories.
 Musicologist may propose theories on expressive music performance, by building a generative model, they can validate their theories.
-These systems may focus more on the specific phenomenon that the theory tries to explain instead of generating music that is pleasant to human.
+These systems may focus more on the specific sound effect that the theory tries to explain instead of generating music that is pleasant to human.

-Finally, some systems combines computer composition with expressive performance.
+Finally, some systems combine computer composition with expressive performance.
 These systems have a big advantage because the intention of the composer can be shared with the performer.
-Other systems that performs past compositions can only guess the composer's intention by analyzing the score notation.
-These systems usually has their own data structure to represent music, which can contain more information than traditional music notation, but the performance system is not backward compatible with past compositions.
+Other systems that perform past compositions can only guess the composer's intention by analyzing the score notation.
+These systems usually have their own data structure to represent music, which can contain more information than traditional music notation, but the performance system is not backward compatible with past compositions.

 Because of the high diversity in the goals they want to achieve, it is very hard to make fair comparison between systems.
 But we can still evaluate the capability of these systems by the following three key indicators proposed by \cite{THEBOOK}: